 Compensation Committee.
-The initial members of the Compensation Committee will be and , and will serve as the Chair of the Compensation

-Committee.
-The Board has determined that and are independent, as defined by the rules of the NYSE and Section 10C(a) of the Exchange Act.
-In addition, we expect that and will qualify as "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act.
+The initial members of the Compensation Committee will be Ms. Mitchell, Mr. Moorthy, Dr. Müller, and Mr. Schrimsher, and Ms. Mitchell will serve as the Chair of the Compensation Committee.
+The Board has determined that Ms. Mitchell, Mr. Moorthy, Dr. Müller, and Mr. Schrimsher are independent, as defined by the rules of the NYSE and Section 10C(a) of the Exchange Act.
+In addition, we expect that Ms. Mitchell and Mr. Moorthy will qualify as "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act.
 The Compensation Committee will discharge the Board's responsibilities relating to the compensation of our executive officers, including setting goals and objectives for, evaluating the performance of, and approving the compensation paid to, our executive officers.
-The Compensation
+The Compensation Committee is also responsible for:

-- Committee is also responsible for: - determining and approving the form and amount of annual compensation of the CEO and our other executive officers, including evaluating the performance of, and approving the compensation paid to, our CEO and other executive officers; - reviewing and making recommendations to the Board with respect to the adoption, amendment and termination of all executive incentive compensation plans and all equity compensation plans, and exercising all authority with respect to the administration of such plans; - reviewing and making recommendations to the Board with respect to the form and amounts of director compensation; - overseeing and monitoring compliance by directors and executive officers with our stock ownership requirements; - · overseeing risks associated with our compensation policies and practices; and - overseeing our engagement with shareholders and proxy advisory firms regarding executive compensation matters.
+determining and approving the form and amount of annual compensation of the CEO and our other executive officers, including evaluating the performance of, and approving the compensation paid to, our CEO and other executive officers;

+- reviewing and making recommendations to the Board with respect to the adoption, amendment and termination of all executive incentive compensation plans and all equity compensation plans, and exercising all authority with respect to the administration of such plans; - reviewing and making recommendations to the Board with respect to the form and amounts of director compensation; - overseeing and monitoring compliance by directors and executive officers with our stock ownership requirements; - · overseeing risks associated with our compensation policies and practices; and - overseeing our engagement with shareholders and proxy advisory firms regarding executive compensation matters.

 Nominating and Governance Committee.
-The initial members of the Nominating and Governance Committee will be , and will serve as the Chair of the Nominating and Governance Committee.
-The Board has determined that is independent, as defined by the rules of the NYSE.
+The initial members of the Nominating and Governance Committee will be Mr. Bryant, Mr. Moorthy, Mr. Schrimsher, and Mr. Spoon and Mr. Spoon will serve as the Chair of the Nominating and Governance Committee.
+The Board has determined that Mr. Bryant, Mr. Moorthy, Mr. Schrimsher, and Mr. Spoon are independent, as defined by the rules of the NYSE.
 The Nominating and Governance Committee is responsible for:

-- reviewing and making recommendations to the Board regarding the size, classification and composition of the Board; - assisting the Board in identifying individuals qualified to become Board members; - assisting the Board in identifying characteristics, skills, and experiences for the Board with the objective of having a Board with diverse backgrounds, experiences, skills, and perspectives; - proposing to the Board the director nominees for election by our shareholders at each annual meeting; - assisting the Board in determining the independence and qualifications of the Board and Committee members and making recommendations to the Board regarding committee membership; - developing and making recommendations to the Board regarding a set of corporate governance guidelines and reviewing such guidelines on an annual basis; - overseeing compliance with the corporate governance guidelines; - · overseeing our corporate social responsibility reporting; - assisting the Board and the Board committees in engaging in annual self-assessment of their performance; - overseeing the education and orientation process for newly elected members of the Board and continuing director education; and - · administering our Related Person Transactions Policy.
+- reviewing and making recommendations to the Board regarding the size, classification and composition of the Board; - assisting the Board in identifying individuals qualified to become Board members; - assisting the Board in identifying characteristics, skills, and experiences for the Board with the objective of having a Board with diverse backgrounds, experiences, skills, and perspectives; - proposing to the Board the director nominees for election by our shareholders at each annual meeting; - assisting the Board in determining the independence and qualifications of the Board and Committee members and making recommendations to the Board regarding committee membership; - developing and making recommendations to the Board regarding a set of corporate governance guidelines and reviewing such guidelines on an annual basis; - · overseeing compliance with the corporate governance guidelines; - · overseeing our corporate social responsibility reporting; - assisting the Board and the Board committees in engaging in annual self-assessment of their performance; - overseeing the education and orientation process for newly elected members of the Board and continuing director education; and - · administering our Related Person Transactions Policy.